 Manager, Research Operations

-Tracy holds both a Bachelor’s degree in Biology and a Master’s Degree in Genetics from Queen’s University.
-In 2012 she obtained were her Project Management Professional (PMP) designation.
-Tracy has extensive experience in research administration, having previous roles managing the Toronto General Hospital Research Institute and leading projects at University Health Network in research safety and facilities planning.
+Tracy holds both a Bachelor’s degree in Biology and a Master’s Degree in Genetics from Queen’s University and started her career in basic science before transitioning to research administration.
+Tracy has extensive experience in research operational management, having previous roles managing operations for the Toronto General Hospital Research Institute and leading projects at University Health Network in research safety and facilities planning.
+In 2012 she obtained her Project Management Professional (PMP) designation.
 At Diabetes Action Canada, Tracy manages research operations and provides strategic and tactical support for its eleven research programs.
-Tracy also acts as Project Manager for the Innovations in Type-1 Diabetes Research Program, providing organization management to the digital health projects.
+Tracy also acts as Project Manager for the Innovations in Type-1 Diabetes Research Program and the digital patient-driven platform Connect1d.

 Michelle is the coordinator for the Training and Mentoring Program at Diabetes Action Canada.
 Michelle holds a Master’s degree in Public Administration and a Bachelor’s degree in Education from the Université de Moncton.
 Since her appointment in January 2017, Michelle has contributed to the development of the Training and Mentoring Program Performance Strategy and its Mentorship, Internship and Fellowship Programs.
 She has also collaborated with partners at Diabetes Canada in the organization of the Diabetes Canada Trainee Days offered in conjunction with the Diabetes Canada Professional Conference in the fall.
 Michelle also organizes and coordinates Patient-Oriented Research (POR) Training Sessions in both English and French.
 Michelle looks forward to working more closely with patient partners, trainees and researchers in developing future training sessions that will better address their needs.